Antonov Serial Production Plant: History

 The production plant was established by decision of the War Industry Council on 9 September 1920, under the name of "State Aircraft Plant 12" (GAZ-12).
 It consisted of small uncoordinated workshops and until the war was located on Garmatna Street.

 The plant performed overhaul of foreign aircraft models used by the military.
 It had no aerodrome of its own, and aircraft were tested at Post-Volynsky aerodrome (Kyiv International Airport (Zhuliany)).
 In 1922 the plant was renamed “Remvozdukh-6”.
 In 1925 the first domestic aircraft, the K-1, was designed and built under guidance of the designer Konstyantyn Kalinin.
 The maiden flight was 26 July 1925.
 In 1931 the plant was renamed “Plant 43”.
 In 1932 the facilities produced the first domestic gyroplane “4-EA” TSAGI.
 The same year, production of the first domestic high-speed 6-seater aircraft began, the KHAI-1.
 It had a speed of 324 km/h, a ceiling of 7000 m and a range of over 1,000 km with a payload of up to 1,000 kg.
-It was the first in European airplane with retractable landing gear.
+It was the first European airplane with retractable landing gear.
 The maiden flight was on 8 October 1932.
 A total of 43 KHAI-1 were manufactured.
 In 1937 the works manufactured the OKO-1.

 In 1939-1941 the facilities began assembly of MiG aircraft.
 When the plant was bombed on 25 June 1941, the works were evacuated to Novosibirsk, to V.P.
 Chkalov Facilities where it produced the fighters Yak-3, Yak-6 and Yak-9 designed by Alexander Sergeyevich Yakovlev.

 After Kyiv was liberated from the Nazis, the plant was returned there, where until the end of the war it overhauled PO-2 aircraft and assembled Yak-3 and Yak-9 fighters from parts manufactured elsewhere.
 In 1944 the plant was renamed "Plant 473", or "Organization Mailbox 11".
 After the end of the war the plant was moved to the present location in Sviatoshin, which it had started to develop before 1941.

 In 1947-1948 the plant manufactured a pilot batch of five helicopters Mi-1 designed by Mikhail Mil, but the series production was transferred to another enterprise.